mrzacsmith/ai-react-school-dev/TicTacToe/README.md

 export default TicTacToe;
 ```

-### Notes
+## Additional Notes
-- Ensure TailwindCSS is properly set up in your project.
+- Ensure you have TailwindCSS set up in your project to use the provided classes.
-- The `tailwind.css` file should be imported in your project to apply the styles.
+- You can customize the styles further by modifying the TailwindCSS classes or adding additional CSS.

-This documentation provides a comprehensive guide to using and understanding the `TicTacToe` component.
+- The component is designed to be simple and easy to use, making it a great addition to any React application.